a1limon/SQL-for-Data-Science/README.md

 # SQL-for-Data-Science
 https://www.coursera.org/learn/sql-for-data-science/home/welcome

-For all of the questions, we are using the Chinook database.
+For all of the questions, we are using the Chinook database https://github.com/lerocha/chinook-database.